appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ## Building The Application On Appsmith

 Login to your Appsmith account or Sign up for a new account, if you don't already have one.
-The next step is to create a new application under an organisation by clicking on the `+ NEW` button on the top right corner.
+The next step is to create a new application under an organization by clicking on the `+ NEW` button on the top right corner.

 ![Screenshot nineteen](../.gitbook/assets/redshift-appsmith-19.png)

 Then change the default name to a name of your choice.For Instance, I am using the name, 'Appsmith Library'.
-You shall now see Widgets, Datasources and Pages on the left navigation bar. we can use these compomnents in our application.
+You shall now see Widgets, Datasources and Pages on the left navigation bar. we can use these components in our application.
 We will add Redshift as our data source, by clicking on the `+` sign next to Datasources and scrolling to Databases under the '+ Create New' section.
 Then select `Redshift`.

 ![Screenshot twenty](../.gitbook/assets/redshift-appsmith-20.png)